eggjs/egg-schedule/README.md

 `egg-schedule` supports both time-based scheduling and interval-based scheduling.

+Schedule plan is calculated at `agent` process, and task is executed at `worker` process (one or all due to schedule type).
+So when trigger, `agent` will send a message to `worker`.

 To setup a schedule task, simply create a job file in `{app_root}/app/schedule`.
 A file contains one job and should export `schedule` and `task` properties.
 The rule of thumbs is one job per file.

 ## Task